Transcending the Mundane

 In Falun Gong, by contrast, the “message is profoundly moral” according to David Ownby, a historian of Chinese religion who has written extensively on Falun Gong.
 Indeed, one’s moral state is understood here to inform wellness or its absence; debts of wrongdoing, or “karma” in the Chinese vocabulary, translate into suffering or misfortune.
 As in the early Taoist communities, physical health is ultimately a statement having to do with one’s overall moral and spiritual state.

 The positive bodily effects of Falun Gong have translated, many tell, into a spiritual epiphany of sorts: that there is something more, a beyond.
-Beyond qi and bodily conduits are much larger, and deeper, things.
-Cosmic laws are here every bit as real as flesh and blood, and as such, can be studied as one would a science and even abided by.
+Beyond qi and bodily conduits are much larger and deeper things.
+Cosmic laws are here every bit as real as flesh and blood, and as such, can be studied as one would a science and even be abided by.
 The promise is, as in days of yore, far-reaching: transformation of the bodily-spiritual self, or even “enlightenment.”

 With Falun Gong, however, the offer is extended to all.
 It has always been made accessible and immediate, asking only the individual’s willingness to invest effort in his or her own personal growth.
 The practice has always made its teachings available for free online, and attached no conditions to their study (e.g., age, fitness level, fees).